 ***Due to COVID-19, the Honors Contract deadline has been extended to September 30, 2020 for current ASC Honors students only.

 The Honors Contract should be submitted to the ASC Honors Office (via email to firstname.lastname@example.org) for approval by the end of your second year of study - 5:00pm on the last day of finals.
 Failure to submit the Honors Contract by the end of your second year may result in dismissal from the ASC Honors Program.
 While you may reapply to the Honors Program if dismissed, you must do so no later than the end of your third year of study or the semester before you plan to graduate (whichever comes first) to be considered for graduation with honors in the Arts and Sciences.
 Unless there are extenuating circumstances, an Honors Contract will not be accepted for review by the ASC Honors Committee after the third year of study.

 How to Submit Your Honors Contract

 Before submitting your Honors Contract to the ASC Honors Office, it should be signed by the departmental honors advisor(s) for your major(s) and any minors you choose to complete.
-You may pick up a paper copy at the ASC Honors Office in 3180 Smith Lab or use the form below.
-The online Honors Contract form is editable, and you can save your information in it.
+The online Honors Contract form (below) is editable, and you can save your information in it.
 You may enter your information, print out the form, and take it to your departmental honors advisor(s) to be signed.